coda/packs-sdk/docs/tutorials/get-started/cli.md

 ## Create a directory

-Installing the SDK and creating a Pack creates a lot of files, so you'll want to make sure you are working in a clean directory.
+Installing the SDK and creating a Pack creates multiple files, so you'll want to make sure you are working in a clean directory.

 ```sh
 mkdir my-pack